 Ko Mariana Maraea Te Pou taku ingoa

 My name is Mariana Te Pou and I am humbled to be the Kaiārahi Pūtaiao within the Division of Sciences.
 I am a descendent from various whakapapa; however, the above is the lineage from my father’s side, Francis Te Pou.
-My upbringing has hugely influenced my decision to attend the University of Otago and I have since graduated with a Bachelor of Science in Anatomy, a Diploma for Graduates in Māori Studies, two Postgraduate Certificates one in Public Health another in Science Communication and a Masters in Entrepreneurship.
-Consequently, I am known to be an eager learner, I truly believe in the philosophy that, “life is a learning-journey, there are many pathways, obstacles, times of reflection and steps towards goals/values/outcomes”.
+My upbringing has hugely influenced my decision to attend the University of Otago and I have since graduated with a Bachelor of Science in Anatomy, a Diploma for Graduates in Māori Studies, two Postgraduate Certificates one in Public Health another in Science Communication, and a Master of Entrepreneurship.
+Consequently, I am known to be an eager learner, I truly believe in the philosophy that, “life is a learning-journey, there are many pathways, obstacles, times of reflection and steps towards goals / values / outcomes”.
 That is how I see my role here; as an advocate for life-long learning.

 Jon is a biologist who uses genetic tools to study the natural history of New Zealand and its unique species.
 Originally from Australia, Jon did a postdoc in Virginia before moving to Otago 20 years ago.